-We understand that typos happen and plans change; if you need to update the information that you provided for us in your application or video conference orientation, please reach out to firstname.lastname@example.org to let us know!
+We understand that typos happen and plans change; if you need to update the information that you provided for us in application, please reach out to firstname.lastname@example.org to let us know!
 We’ll happily update our records for you.

-Can I start a TED-Ed Club at my college or university?
+Can I participate in the TED-Ed Student Talks Program at my college or university?

 We appreciate your interest in the TED-Ed Student Talks Program, but we are only able to approve applications from grammar to secondary schools or educational organizations working with students in these grades at this time.
 If you can be an official volunteer to work with students in that age group, then let us know.